SolidLabResearch/WhatsInAPod/content/conclusion.md

 namely a hybrid, contextualized knowledge graph that provides flexible metadata to data as well as documents.
-Our proposed graph-centric interpretation put this concept at the heart of each pod, and considers the Solid Protocol's document interfaces to be specialized views of an underlying richer source of truth.
+Our proposed graph-centric interpretation puts this concept at the heart of each pod, and considers the Solid Protocol's document interfaces to be specialized views of an underlying richer source of truth.
 This affords more flexibility—and hence independence—in